 Does High Lipase Milk Affect The Baby’s Health?

 No clinical evidence demonstrates the short- or long-term effects of high lipase breast milk on an infant’s health.
 There are no known adverse effects, as well.
-The changes in the flavor and taste of stored milk happen due to lipolysis, which has antimicrobial effects that prevent microbial growth in thawed refrigerated breast milk (2).
+The changes in the flavor and taste of stored milk happen due to lipolysis, (2).

 It could mean that these changes are favorable for your baby.
 In fact, a study showed that lipase in breast milk could compensate for pancreatic lipase functions during infancy, helping in healthy growth, particularly in preterm infants (3).
 If you still don’t find your breast milk smell or taste appropriate, check your breast pump parts, storage containers, and consult a pediatrician.
 You may also consider avoiding strong-smelling foods, such as garlic and fish.